ALEEEHU/Awesome-Text2X-Resources/README.md

     year={2024}
 }

-@inproceedings{wang2024move,
-  title={Move as You Say, Interact as You Can: Language-guided Human Motion Generation with Scene Affordance}, author={Wang, Zan and Chen, Yixin and Jia, Baoxiong and Li, Puhao and Zhang, Jinlu and Zhang, Jingze and Liu, Tengyu and Zhu, Yixin and Liang, Wei and Huang, Siyuan}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2024}
-}

-@misc{ponce2024in2in,
-      title={in2IN: Leveraging individual Information to Generate Human INteractions}, author={Pablo Ruiz Ponce and German Barquero and Cristina Palmero and Sergio Escalera and Jose Garcia-Rodriguez}, year={2024},
-      eprint={2404.09988},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
-}

 @article{motionlcm,
       title={MotionLCM: Real-time Controllable Motion Generation via Latent Consistency Model}, author={Wenxun Dai and Ling-Hao Chen and Jingbo Wang and Jinpeng Liu and Bo Dai and Yansong Tang},